UDST/geocanvasdocs/docs/_build/html/_sources/Adding Attributes.txt

 Adding Attributes
 =================

-TODO

-Attributes can come from files or databases
+Attributes can come from files or databases.

 From File
 ---------